Find here the entire project team. You can click below to get more details on the different universities or institutes to see the teams.

-University in scientific, cultural and professional, the University of Toulouse 2 – Jean Jaurès (UT2J), University of Arts, Letters, Languages, Mathematics, Information technologies and Social Sciences, is a founding member of the Federal University of Toulouse Midi-Pyrénées.
-Heir to the Faculty of Arts, it enrolled in a long tradition of humanism and disciplinary openness.
-It hosts 31,000 students, is organized in 5 UFR, 5 institutes including 2 IUT, 3 schools out of 230,000m² (2,092 teachers, researchers and administratives).
+The University of Toulouse 2 – Jean Jaurès (UT2J), a university with a scientific, cultural and professional vocation, is a founding member of the Université Fédérale Toulouse Midi-Pyrénées.
+Heir to the Faculty of Letters, it is part of a long tradition of humanism and disciplinary openness.
+It welcomes 31,000 students and is organized into 5 UFRs, 5 institutes, including 2 IUTs, and 3 schools, covering 230,000m² (2,092 teachers, researchers and administrative staff).

-Rich, plural and diverse, the UT2J among the best French universities in its field, both in terms of the training of research.
+Rich, plural and diverse, the UT2J is among the best French universities in its field, both in terms of teaching and research.

-Founded by Daniel Faucher in 1930, the Department of Geography-development-environment emerged as an important educational structure grouping 50 teachers/researchers, an administrative team, a workshop mapping and computer graphics, a documentation center and a bibliothec, to host, the first year license to Ph.D., around 850 students.
-The lessons provided within the university register as a deepening of knowledge already acquired.
-It is to study and understand a world every day more elusive.
-Whether one examines the major global issues – globalization, climate change, uncontrolled urbanization, agricultural development in question, environmental damage and geopolitics so many questions that we are interested in building Europe or that we want to better understand the decentralization of power in France and nearby territories, the geography at the crossroads of human sciences and earth sciences, gives the keys capable of grasp the complexity.
-License teachings therefore always retain the ambition to offer this regard the world.
-To meet the training needs of increasingly precise and professionalized, the department also relies on 150 external stakeholders from academic disciplines, the corporate world or local authorities, as well as skills available in research laboratories linked to it.
+Founded by Daniel Faucher in 1930, the Department of Geography-development-environment emerged as an important educational structure grouping 50 teachers/researchers, an administrative team, a mapping and computer graphics workshop, a documentation center and a library, to host, the first year license to Ph.D., around 850 undergraduate and graduate.
+The courses provided within the university are considered as a deepening of already acquired knowledge to study and understand a world.
+Whether we are examining the major global issues – globalization, climate change, uncontrolled urbanization, agricultural development in question, environmental damage and geopolitics so many interesting questions in the building of Europe or we want to better understand the decentralization of power in France and nearby territories, geography at the crossroads of human sciences and earth sciences, gives us the keys to make us capable of grasping the complexity.
+Undergraduate teaching therefore always retains the ambition to offer this outlook on the world.
+To meet the increasingly precise and professionalized training needs, the department also relies on 150 external stakeholders from academic disciplines, the corporate world or local authorities, as well as skills available in research laboratories linked to it.

 The Laboratory of Research in Architecture (LRA), regroups the scientific activities of the School of Architecture of Toulouse.
 It is led by a team of about 40 researchers, lecturers and professors, 29 doctoral students (1 September 2016), 1 executive assistant and 1 computer scientist.

-The University of Toulouse II Jean Jaurès assume the role of project coordinator.
+The University of Toulouse II Jean Jaurès assumes the role of project coordinator.

-Dominique Laffly – university professor of the University of Toulouse 2 – is the initiator of the project and will be the scientific coordinator.
-As such it will have to define the specifications of thematic workshops and workshops associated with the project and ensure the effectiveness of governance together with the leaders of European and Asian teams.
-It will ensure the smooth running of tasks (preparation workshops, followed by technical achievements, validation of the installation and commissioning of computer equipment …) as well as quality control of the regular assessment (survey QCM each workshop, analysis and dissemination of results, joint reflection on improving governance …).
-It will host the regular reflection on: i. achieving the specifications for the development of future master type of training in partner countries; ii.
-The drafting of detailed plans of two books with TORUS expected; iii.
-The integration and distribution of IT projects according to the themes (IaaS, PaaS and SaaS); iv.
-Dissemination during the lifetime of the project in the partner countries.
-Finally, it will follow up and completion of works raised and the sustainability of computer facilities funded by ERASMUS + as a logistical point of view and maintain that accessibility to maintain the applications are made, make them available and develop further.
+Dominique Laffly – full professor of the University of Toulouse 2 – is the initiator of the project and has been the scientific coordinator until August 2021.
+Nathalie Hernandez – full professor of the University of Toulouse 2 – then took the scientific responsibility of the project until its end.
+As such both of them define the specifications of thematic workshops and workshops associated with the project and ensure the effectiveness of governance together with the leaders of European and Asian teams.
+They ensure the smooth running of tasks (preparation of workshops, validation of the installation and commissioning of computer equipment …) as well as quality control of the regular assessment (MCQ survey at each workshop, analysis and dissemination of results, joint reflection on improving governance …).
+They host the regular reflection on: i. achieving the specifications for the development of future master type of training in partner countries; ii. the drafting of detailed plans of a book; iii. the integration and distribution of IT projects according to the themes (IaaS, PaaS and SaaS); iv. dissemination during the lifetime of the project in the partner countries.
+Finally, they follow up the completion of work undertaken and the sustainability of computer facilities funded by ERASMUS + from a logistical point of view and maintaining that accessibility to the applications, making them available and develop further.

-The European and International Projects Division of the International Relations Office (SRI) of the University of Toulouse 2 bears the responsibility for administrative coordination, financial and logistical project.
+The European and International Projects Division of the International Relations Office (SRI) of the University of Toulouse 2 bears the responsibility for administrative coordination, financial and logistical aspects of the project.

 National School of Architecture of Toulouse (ENSA Toulouse)